Table of Contents

 Thromboembolism prevention in atrial fibrillation

-The prevention of thromboembolisms in patients with atrial fibrillation is of the utmost importance because of their increased risk of embolic events, especially a stroke.
+The prevention of thromboembolism in patients with atrial fibrillation is of the utmost importance because of their increased risk of embolic events, especially a stroke.
 This risk is assessed using the CHA2DS2-VASc score of the European Society of Cardiology (ESC).
 In cases of non-valvular AF, a score of 0 indicates a low risk and does not necessarily require anticoagulation.

 However, even with a moderate risk (CHA2DS2-VASc of 1 or more) permanent anticoagulation will have to be considered – except if the risk factor is only based on the female gender.
 With a score of 2 or more in the risk stratification, anticoagulation is imperative.

 Disease progression and prognosis

 The prognosis for atrial fibrillation strongly depends on the underlying diseases and the cardiac function.
 Furthermore, it is particularly the risk for thromboembolic events that determine the course and the mortality of the disease.
 The different treatment approaches, rhythm control or rate control, do not influence the prognosis, except for patients with cardiac insufficiency, who benefit more from an ongoing rhythm control.
 The stroke risk can be reduced by about 60% through the proper dosages of anticoagulation.

 Solutions can be found below the references.